 The Classics Faculty has connections with two summer schools run by JACT (The Joint Association of Classical Teachers).
 One of these is for Latin and takes place in Wells, the other is for Greek and is at Bryanston School in Dorset.
 Both are residential.
 We strongly encourage students without Greek or Latin A-level who are holding Cambridge offers to attend one of these summer schools in the summer before they come up.
-Students who will be coming to do the 4-year degree normally go to Wells, and students who are coming to do the 3-year degree but have not done Greek A level (or equivalent) normally go to Bryanston.
+Students who will be coming to do the 4-year degree normally go to our in-house summer school, and students who are coming to do the 3-year degree but have not done Greek A level (or equivalent) normally go to Bryanston.
 Both courses usually run roughly in the last week of July and first week of August.

 Full details and costs are available from the JACT website.
 The summer schools run a bursary scheme for Cambridge offer-holders to help with costs and some colleges may also offer financial support.